imagex/imagex_common_fields/README.md

 ## License

-This module has been designed and developed by [ImageX](http://www.imagexmedia.com) and has been licensed under the [GNU General Public License](http://www.gnu.org/licenses/gpl-2.0.html) version 2.
+This module has been engineered by [ImageX](http://www.imagexmedia.com) and has been licensed under the [GNU General Public License](http://www.gnu.org/licenses/gpl-2.0.html) version 2.